Moai-/panabsorbium/Notes.md

     "armor:wooden_shield" : "file(entities/armor/wooden_shield)",
     "armor:basic_shield" : "file(entities/armor/basic_shield)",

 Great.
 On paper, at least.
 What's the motivation for doing all this if you can't see it in-game?
 Great question, let's solve it.
-We haven't put this armour as a recipe for the blacksmith yet, so there's no in-game way we can get it.
+We haven't put this armor as a recipe for the blacksmith yet, so there's no in-game way we can get it.
 However, for testing purposes, we can cheat it into the game by generating a world right with it!

-### Testing the armour
+### Testing the armor

 Let's open up `mods/microworld/worlds/mini_game_world.lua` -- the file that's responsible for populating our microworld whenever we launch it -- and look near the bottom: